This post contains affiliate links. Please see our disclosure policy.

 The Best Crumble Pie Topping

-Crumble is a topping made of flour, oats, brown sugar, and butter.
-Yes, all the best baking ingredients.
-Add in a little vanilla and cinnamon for a cozy palate tickle and you're basically putting a 'crumbled' oatmeal cookie on top of your pie.
+Crumble is made of flour, oats, brown sugar, and butter.
+Yes, all the best baking ingredients also known as streusel topping.
+Add in a little vanilla and cinnamon for a cozy palate tickle and you’re basically putting a ‘crumbled’ oatmeal cookie on top of your pie.

 Crumble is simple to make and I love to add to the top of fruit pies, cobblers, and muffins.
-Adding that extra bit of spice flavor to every bite and helping to balance out the tartness of the raspberries.
+Just that extra bit of warming spice flavor in every bite helps to balance out the tartness of the raspberries.

 A whole pie on table filled with raspberries and topped with a crumble crust.